Published:

 2. Low Debt-to-Income (DTI) Ratio

 Your debt-to-income ratio compares your current debts to your income.
-For jumbo loans, lenders typically prefer a DTI of 43% or lower, though some may allow up to 45% with compensating factors.
+For jumbo loans, lenders often prefer a DTI around 43% or lower, but some may allow more flexibility, including up to 45%, when other parts of the file are strong, such as credit score or reserves.

 3. High Income and Cash Reserves